marziamostafa/mongoose-with-ts/README.md

 app.use(): This is a method used to add middleware to an Express application.
 Middleware is a function that processes incoming requests before they reach your route handler.

 express.urlencoded():This is a built-in middleware function in Express that parses the URL-encoded data (typically coming from a form submission) into a JavaScript object.

+## inserting a data into mpongoDb
+interface--> schema --> model --> database query

+for guideline : mongoose --> typescript